-The KSI measures the number of individuals who have been killed or seriously injured in road traffic accidents in Cambridgeshire and Peterborough.
+The KSI measure records the number of individuals who have been killed or seriously injured in road traffic accidents in Cambridgeshire and Peterborough.
 This measures progress towards creating a safe region that ensures the safety of all users of the road network.

-The data for this metric are published by the Department for Transport's (DfT) national statistics on road accidents and casualties.
-The data are sourced from reporting agencies such as law enforcement, emergency services, and local authorities.
+The data for this metric is published by the Department for Transport's (DfT) national statistics on road accidents and casualties.
+The data is sourced from reporting agencies such as law enforcement, emergency services, and local authorities.